mkoltsov/AtomicScala/README.md

 AtomicScala
 ===========
-Code snippets inspired by the book
+Code snippets inspired by the book "Atomic Scala"